bcallanan/springRestSecurity/README.md

 There are two options:

+In both cases, the browser will perform a <i><b>Preflight</b></i> request to the backend.
+The backend can then specifiy whether or not the other domain is properly registered to communicate.

 Option 1)
-A browser will perform a <i><b>Preflight</b></i> request to the backend.
-The backend can then specifiy whether or not the other domain is properly registered to communicate.
  Spring supports this with a <i><b>CrossOrigin</b></i> annotation.
 Spring, also, supports the concept of auto-configuration where this domain can be registered in the application.yml file to register the front-end with the back-end origin(eg. http://localhost:4200 ).
 This annotation is placed on the controller(s).
 Sounds kind'a clunky and adds overhead.

 Option 2)
-Spring's Security FilterChain Bean can be instrumented with a CORS configuration with sort'of one-stop-shopping type configuration.
+Spring's Security FilterChain Bean can be instrumented with a CORS configuration with a Cors Source Configuration.
 Ah, yes!

 Note: We'll also have to cure: Cross-Site Request Forgery (CSRF)